bebrws/newblog/posts/pythonListComprehensionsInJS.md

 date: '2020-10-20'
 # hero_image: /static/chrome-bookmark-history-search-ex-usage.gif
 ---
-## Getting something better than Python style list comprehension in Javascript
+## Getting something similar to Python style list comprehension in Javascript

 The javascript spread operator opened my eyes to an easy way to get Python style list comprehension in Javascript.